Amywow/VBA-challenge/README.md

 ## Description

-This VBA scripting is used to analyze generated stock market data.
-The script will give ticker names, yearly changes, percentage changes, and total stock volume.
+This Python scripting is used to  analyze financial records and votes.
+Two datasets are related to this code, inside the Pybank folder, the resources folder contains a csv file called budget_data.csv.
+Similar to Pybank, PyPoll has a election.csv file.
+The python codes are saved in two file called main.py separately.
+The results of code will save in Analysis folder in both folders

 ---

-## Installation

-To use the VBA Factorial Calculator, follow these steps:

-1. Open Microsoft Excel.

-2. Open the Visual Basic for Applications (VBA) editor.

-3. In the VBA editor, click on `Insert` and then `Module` to insert a new module.

-4. Copy and paste the VBA code from the [ChallengeTwo.vba] file into the newly inserted module.

-5. Close the VBA editor.

----

 ## Usage

-1. Open Excel spreadsheet containing the number
+1. Open Visula Studio
-2. Open the "Macro" dialog box.
-3. Select the "Stock" macro from the list and click "Run."
-4. The result will come out
+2. Import main.py
+3. Run the code
+4. Check txt file in Analysis folder

 ---

 ## Contributing

-Contributions to the VBA-ChallengeTwo project are welcome!
+Contributions to the python_challenge project are welcome!
 If you'd like to contribute, follow these steps:

 1. Fork the repository.

-2. Make your changes or improvements to the `ChallengeTwo.vba` file.
+2. Make your changes or improvements

 3. Submit a pull request to the main repository.